What is Oracle Cloud Infrastructure Identity and Access Management?

 Which Identity Providers do you support?

-Currently, we support Oracle's Identity Cloud Service (IDCS) and Microsoft Active Directory Federation Services (AD FS).
+Currently, we support Oracle's Identity Cloud Service (IDCS), Microsoft Active Directory Federation Services (AD FS), Okta, and any other SAML 2.0 compliant identity provider.